 What I tell prospective clients is that, once your business makes more than £2,000 consistently per month, the pay-as-you-go system becomes a drain on the business.
 The reason for this drain is the abovementioned “fixed-transaction rates”.
 These fixed rates are set above 1.5% for every card type.
 This means that businesses are paying Corporate Card rates for card types that are cheaper on a traditional terminal – Debit cards and Credit cards.

-If your business makes over £2,000 consistently, and you think its time to make the switch to a traditional card machine, then why not reach out to us?
-Bespoke Merchant Solutions is happy to assess your current rates.
+if your business makes over £2,000 consistently, and you think it’s time to make the switch to a traditional card machine, then why not reach out to us?
+Bespoke Merchant Solutions is happy to assess your current rates and determine where savings can be made.
 The reason we are 35% more competitive is because our goal is to create tailored packages for our clients.
-Our fixed processing charges means that your business could save a considerable amount over a pay-as-you-go system.
+Our fixed processing charges mean that your business could save a considerable amount over a pay-as-you-go system.